mersdev/auto-pull-request-v1/README.md

 ## Support

-If you encounter any issues or have suggestions for improvements, please open an issue in the GitHub repository.
+If you encounter any issues or have suggestions for improvements:

+1. Check the existing issues in the GitHub repository
+2. Open a new issue with a detailed description
+3. Include steps to reproduce any bugs
+4. Attach relevant screenshots if applicable